 Via Kathmandu, Nepal

-Climbers who want to access Shishapangma from Nepal usually start in Kathmandu to prepare for their expedition.
-From Kathmandu, they, then, cross the Nepal-Tibet border at Kodari and move to Tibet.
-They usually acclimate their body to the high-altitude weather at Nyalam which is 3,400 meters above sea level.
+Climbers who want to access Shishapangma from Nepal usually start in Kathmandu to prepare for the expedition.
+From Kathmandu, they cross the Nepal-Tibet border at Kodari and then move to Tibet.
+Climbers usually acclimate their body to the high-altitude weather at Nyalam which is 3,400 meters above sea level.

-From there, they take a five-hour drive towards the Driver's Camp located at 4,900 meters above sea level.
+From there, they take a five-hour drive towards the Driver's Camp, which is located at 4,900 meters above sea level.
 From the Driver's Camp, their pieces of baggage are carried by yaks toward the base camp which is around 18 kilometers away from the Driver's Camp.